ItsZeusBro/Hydra/README.md

     @/some/path/to/cool.hydra import CoolObject as Cool
     {
-      plugout:{
+      plugs:{
         //create a special purpose plugout here using Hydra's api to do some plugin development on the fly
         //and see how it interacts with the rest of your hydra files.
 Hydra's full api is directly exposed
-        //to every hydra file by default, because the interpreter is what recognizes those calls. pythonv3:{
+        //to every hydra file by default, because the interpreter is what recognizes those calls.
+        Jormungand:{
+            version: 3.0,
+            code:{
                 //create your python based plugout for Hydra output evaluation (hydra's evalated JSON gets injested by
                 //your Python as the keyword "output")
                 //this code block creates a python 3 file and imports the Hydra JSON output (called output)
                 //every chance Hydra gets for immediate feedback.
                 //So do something with output.whatever in python }

         }
-      plugin:{
-        js6:{
+        Typhon:{
+            version: js6,
+            code:{
                 //create your javascript plugin here using Hydra plugin API.
 Pull in specific hydra functionality,
                 //push out your plugin to Hydra's pipeline with associated priority
                 //Then export it to the plug registry and pull it back in using Hydra Cli
                 //all plugins pushed to the registry are hashed so that if you keep this code here, there are no
                 //duplicate plugin collisions.
 Dont worry about empty spaces as they are all sanitized before being
                 //hashed.
+            }

         }
       }

       //Native Hydra Objects
       Hydra:{
         export objName1 as Obj1:{